Database

 timescaledb: Time-Series data

-timescaledb is a PostgreSQL extension designed for improved handling of time-series data.
-It provides a scalable, high-performance solution for storing and querying time-series data on top of a standard PostgreSQL database.
+timescaledb is a Postgres extension designed for improved handling of time-series data.
+It provides a scalable, high-performance solution for storing and querying time-series data on top of a standard Postgres database.

 Enable the extension